 We can change anything we want, but what I’m looking forward to most is not changing my Self (for a change)!
 I’ve spent years trying to fit my big huge Self into the little-bitty box my husband defined for me – I’m NOT doing that ANYMORE!

-You should check out the first steps for abuse “targets” here.
+You should check out the first steps for abuse victims.

-I hope that those of you who think you may be or once were verbally abused will find validation by reading my story of abuse from the first time I thought something may be wrong way back in 1992.
+Those of you who think you may be or once were verbally abused will find validation by reading my story of abuse from the first time I thought something was wrong back in 1992.
 I hope that you can find something in my journey that helps you realize that if abuse is happening to you, then you’re not imagining it, making it up, or being a drama queen.